yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-from-src-centos.md

 ### Python 3

 Python 3.7 or higher is required.
-Since CentOS 7 does not include that in their package manager, this is nontrivial.
+Since CentOS 7 does not include that in the package manager, this is nontrivial.
 One way is to compile from source.
 Here is an example using Python 3.9.